Flipkart Big Billion Days 2019: Galaxy S9+, Realme 3 Pro, Motorola One Vision and more

 Bengaluru, Sep 19: E-commerce platform Flipkart has revealed that the company will be hosting its annual Big Billion Days sale from September 29 to October 4.

 Deals for smartphones will go live from September 30, which will offer discounts for multiple devices.
 So far, Flipkart has revealed some of the details regarding smartphone deals.
+Smartphones that will be listed with deals are Samsung Galaxy S9+, Motorola One Vision, Realme 3 Pro, Redmi Note 7S etc.

+The mobile deals page mentions some of the deals that will be offered during the sale.
+The Samsung Galaxy S9+ will be available at Rs.
+34,999, and the Realme 3 Pro will be priced at Rs.
+11,999, so a discounted price of up to Rs.
+2,000 is offered.
+The Motorola One Vision will get a discount of Rs.
+5,000 and will cost at Rs.
+14,999.

 The company has also brought celebrities and influencers across the spectrum to reach out to and engage with a diverse set of consumers